tthorntone/AdNauseam-Wiki/My-answer-to-web-store-reviews-where-appropriate.md

 > Scrambles several websites I visit: Star-Telegram comment section in particular, slows down page loading, and the developer is an unknown.
 Uninstalled.
 [1-star rating]

-**My answer:** The problem with the comment section at [Star-Telegram](http://www.star-telegram.com/) is due to the use of _EasyPrivacy_ list.
+The problem with the comment section at [Star-Telegram](http://www.star-telegram.com/) is due to the use of _EasyPrivacy_ list.
 I found the problem also occurs with _Adblock Plus_ if _EasyPrivacy_ is checked. ([test page](http://www.star-telegram.com/2014/06/24/5922649/us-plans-child-migrant-processing.html) where I spotted the problem.)

 June 28: Found that problem is that `http://media.star-telegram.com/mistats/sites/dfw/startelegram.js` is being filtered by `/mistats/*` in _EasyPrivacy_. `@@||media.star-telegram.com/mistats/sites/dfw/startelegram.js^$domain=star-telegram.com` has been added to the project's own filters to fix the problem.